ziqizhang/jate/docs/guide/architecture.md

 |-------|----------|
 | `MemoryCorpusStore` | Fast, in-memory, for single sessions |
 | `SQLiteCorpusStore` | Persistent, for large corpora or repeated analysis |

+### 4b.
+Sentence-level context

+A `ContextIndex` provides sub-document context features used by some algorithms:

+- **Sentence co-occurrence** — how often two terms appear in the same sentence (used by Chi-Square)
+- **Context term totals** — number of distinct context terms per sentence (used by Chi-Square)
+- **Adjacent words** — words immediately adjacent to term occurrences (used by NC-Value)

+The ContextIndex is built automatically when extractors provide sentence-level position data.
+It is passed to algorithms as an optional parameter.

 ### 5. Scoring